akeneo/pim-helpcenter/content/updates/03-2020/1-rules-engine-extended-capabilities.md

 ## A new rule action to concatenate attributes
 ::: meta-data type="Improvement" features="Rules engine, Productivity, Automation" available="19th of March" link-to-doc="../articles/get-started-with-the-rules-engine.html#concatenate"
 :::
 A new `concatenate` rule action is now available and will certainly boost your rules engine usage!
-This new action will enable you to **concatenate two attribute values together or more**, and set this new value in another attribute.
+This new action will enable you to **concatenate at least two attribute values together**, and to set the resulting value in another attribute.
 For instance, you want to make sure your product titles are always formatted the same way.
 Create a rule to concatenate your product attributes `name` + `color` + `size` and set this new value chain into your `product title` attribute.
 Use this rule to enhance your product content!

 ## More automation with the `copy` action